Valuation and parities for exchange options: Underlying Framework

-The complete probabilistic model for the movement of the asset prices is fulfilled by the introduction of a probability $\prob$ on the $\sigma$-algebra $\F_\infty \dfn \bigvee_{\tir} \F_t$.
-The following will be a standing assumption throughout the paper.
+The full probabilistic model for the movement of the asset prices is described by the introduction of a probability $\prob$ on the $\sigma$-algebra $\F$.
+The symbol ``$\expecp$'' denotes expectation with respect to $\prob$, with analogous notation used for expectation under other probabilities that will eventually appear.
+Expressions of the form $\expec \bra{\xi \on A}$ for nonnegative $\F$-measurable random variable $\xi$ and $A \in \F$ are shorthand notations for $\expec \bra{\xi \indic_A}$, where ``$\indic_A$'' denotes the indicator of $A$.